 - abandoned the child and cannot be tracked down;

-- abused or neglected the child, or allowed abuse or neglect to the child;
+- abused or neglected the child, or allowed the child to be abused or neglected;

-- failed to fulfill parental rights and responsibilities towards the child for 12 months;
+- failed to fulfill their parental rights and responsibilities towards the child for 12 months;

 - failed to respond to the notice of the proposed adoption within 30 days of receiving it;

-- is the father of the child who did not marry the child’s mother and did not acknowledge that he is the father of the child;
+- is the father of the child, but did not marry the child’s mother and did not acknowledge that he is the father of the child;

-- When a child becomes available for adoption, a notice must be served by the sheriff on each parent and/or guardian to request his/her consent to the adoption.
+- The first step of the adoption process is that a notice must be served by the sheriff on each parent and/or guardian to request his/her consent to the adoption.

-- An interview should be arranged with a social worker who will compile a report containing information on whether the child can be adopted; if the adoption is in the best interest of the child; medical information in relation to the child; and the eligibility of the prospective parent/s.
+- An interview must be held with a social worker who will compile a report containing information on whether the child can be adopted; if the adoption is in the best interests of the child; medical information in relation to the child; and the eligibility of the prospective parent/s.